lockss/lockss-rtd-portal/docs/migration/preparing2.rst

       :sync: newhost

       If you are doing a :ref:`New-Host Migration`, you will need to **commission a new host for your LOCKSS 2.x instance**, for example setting up a new physical machine and installing Linux, or spinning up a new Linux virtual machine.
 See the |TAB| :external+lockss-manual:doc:`introduction/prerequisites` section and |TAB| :external+lockss-manual:ref:`Operating Systems` appendix of the |MANUAL| for details.

+      .. admonition:: Special instructions for administrators of LOCKSS networks

+         You have to incorporate the IP address of this new host to firewall rules and Web server access control on the network configuration server.
+See :ref:`Access control before migration` in :numref:`Chapter %s <Appendix: Instructions for Administrators of LOCKSS Networks>` (:ref:`Appendix: Instructions for Administrators of LOCKSS Networks`).

    .. tab-item:: Same-Host Migration
       :sync: samehost